For the 3% Who Still Walk

 The Lower Course stands as a monument to classic American golf.
 Demanding, fair, and eternally relevant.

-A guide to the courses that still mandate what the game was always meant to be.
+A pilgrimage guide to America's walking-only golf courses—the facilities that remembered what the game was supposed to be.